Batman Forever: Casting

-Production went on fast track with Rene Russo cast as Chase Meridian but Keaton decided not to reprise Batman because he did not like the direction the series was headed in and rejected the script.
+Production went on fast track with Rene Russo cast as Chase Meridian, but Keaton decided not to reprise Batman because he did not like the direction the series was headed in, and rejected the script.
+Keaton's departure was announced in July 1994.
 Keaton also wanted to pursue "more interesting roles", turning down $15 million.
-A decision was made to go with a younger actor for Bruce Wayne, and an offer was made to Ethan Hawke, who turned it down but eventually regretted the decision; he would eventually voice the character in the preschool animated series Batwheels.
-Schumacher had seen Val Kilmer in Tombstone, but was also interested in Keanu Reeves (who would later voice Bruce Wayne / Batman in DC: League of Super-Pets in 2022), Alec and William Baldwin, Dean Cain, Tom Hanks, Kurt Russell, Ralph Fiennes (who would later voice Alfred Pennyworth in The Lego Batman Movie in 2017), Daniel Day-Lewis and Johnny Depp.
-Cain was scrapped as he was well known for starring in the TV series Lois & Clark: The New Adventures of Superman.
-Burton pushed Depp to get the role.
-Kilmer, who as a child visited the studios where the 1960s series was recorded and shortly before had visited a bat cave in Africa, was contacted by his agent for the role.
-Kilmer signed on without reading the script or knowing who the director was.
+A decision was made to go with a younger actor for Bruce Wayne, and an offer was made to Ethan Hawke, who turned it down, but eventually regretted the decision; he would eventually voice the character in the preschool animated series Batwheels in 2022.
+Schumacher had seen Val Kilmer in Tombstone (1993), but was also interested in William Baldwin, Ralph Fiennes (who would later voice Alfred Pennyworth in The Lego Batman Movie in 2017), and Daniel Day-Lewis.
+While Burton pushed for Johnny Depp to get the role, Kurt Russell was also considered.
+Kilmer, who as a child visited the studios where the 1960s series was recorded, and shortly before had visited a bat cave in Africa, was contacted by his agent for the role.
+Kilmer signed on by July 1994 without reading the script or knowing who the director was.

 With Kilmer's casting, Warner Bros. dropped Russo, considering her too old to be paired with Kilmer.
-Sandra Bullock, Robin Wright, Jeanne Tripplehorn and Linda Hamilton were all considered for the role, which was eventually recast with Nicole Kidman.
-Billy Dee Williams took the role of Harvey Dent in Batman on the possibility of portraying Two-Face in a sequel, but Schumacher cast Tommy Lee Jones in the role, although Al Pacino, Clint Eastwood, Martin Sheen and Robert De Niro were considered, after working with him on The Client.
+Jeanne Tripplehorn and Linda Hamilton were considered for the role, which was eventually recast with Nicole Kidman.
+Kidman later revealed she took the role because she "wanted to kiss Batman."
+Billy Dee Williams took the role of Harvey Dent in the 1989 film on the possibility of portraying Two-Face in a sequel, but Schumacher instead cast Tommy Lee Jones in the role.
+Al Pacino, Clint Eastwood, Martin Sheen and Robert De Niro were also considered, after working with him on The Client.
 Jones was reluctant to accept the role, but did so at his son's insistence.